Colorectal Cancer Screening (PDQ®)–Patient Version

 Colorectal Cancer Screening

-- Four tests are used to screen for colorectal
+- The following types of tests are used to screen for colorectal

 - Fecal occult blood test